 To summit the mountain via the southern route, most travelers head from Santiago de Cuba to Las Cuevas along the southern coast and start the trek from there.

-Its proximity to Havana makes it the perfect day trip, and there is plenty to see and do here for hikers and in the town as well.
-It’s easily one of the best and most popular Cuba hiking destinations for its proximity to the city.
+Soroa’s proximity to Havana makes it the perfect day trip, and there is plenty to see and do here for hikers and in the town as well.
+It’s easily one of the best and most popular Cuba hiking destinations for its proximity to Havana.
+Anyone can add it to their Havana itinerary and make it back in time to visit Fábrica de Arte in the evening!

 Hiking in Soroa, Cuba

-The hike to the Salto de Arco Iris (Rainbow Falls, also known as the Salto de Soroa) is an easy one – less than a mile round trip from the main road.
+While there are several great hiking trails in Soroa, the hike to the Salto de Arco Iris (Rainbow Falls, also known as the Salto de Soroa) is an easy one – less than a mile round trip from the main road – and ends with extremely impressive jungle waterfall views!

-This 72 foot (22 m) waterfall is much more impressive in the rainy summer months between May and October, but is worth a visit year-round – the short trek rewards visitors with a beautiful waterfall view and a swimming hole below.
+While this 72-foot (22 m) waterfall is much more impressive in the rainy summer months between May and October, it is worth a visit year-round – the short trek rewards visitors with a beautiful waterfall view and a swimming hole below.
+While the shaded paths offer relief from the Cuban sun year-round, there’s nothing like a plunge in the swimming hole, especially during the hottest part of the day.

 Following the signs to the Mirador (lookout) is a longer, moderate trek up a small mountain near the waterfall for incredible views over the valley below – these two hikes make for a fantastic route.

-Soroa has several other destinations worth a visit as well, including the Soroa Orchid Botanical Garden, conveniently across the main road from the entrance to the waterfall, an easy visit for most visitors.
+Soroa has several other destinations worth a visit as well as its main waterfall, including the Soroa Orchid Botanical Garden.
+Conveniently located across the main road from the entrance to the waterfall, it’s an easy visit for most hikers in the area.

-Soroa is also a destination for bird watching, and there are plenty of guides in the area that offer tours and treks to spot some of the area’s hundreds of bird species.
+In addition to its great hikes, Soroa is also a destination for bird watching.
+There are plenty of guides in the area that offer tours and treks to spot some of the area’s hundreds of bird species.

 How To Get to Soroa

-Many of the Viazul buses that depart Havana’s main bus station (near the Plaza de la Revolución) and head to Viñales will make stops in Las Terrazas, a town just 15 km away from Soroa, making one of these buses the easiest way to get here.
+Many of the Viazul buses that depart Havana’s main bus station (near the Plaza de la Revolución) and head to Viñales will make stops in Las Terrazas, a town just 15 km away from Soroa.
+Just make sure to check that the bus headed to Viñales will make the stop in Las Terrazas before getting on – specifically ask the bus drivers, as not all buses will stop here!

 What to Pack for Cuba